How I Came to Hypnosis...

 That’s when I found hypnosis, I approached it by wanting to learn how to do it so I could help other people.
 I took the course to become a certified hypnotherapist through the International Association of Counselors and Therapists.

 Through my desire to help others I found all the things I was looking for for myself.
 I found access to my subconscious mind and the root cause for my addictions.
 I found emotional release from my past trauma.
-I found a deeper understanding and awareness of who I was where I came from and why I am the way that I am.
+I found a deeper understanding and awareness of who I was, where I came from, and why I am the way that I am.
 I found my true calling to help others.
 I found limitless inspiration.
-I found deep and profound unending love for myself.
+I found a deep, profound, and unending love for myself.